erlerobot/erle_gitbook_cplusplus/object-oriented_programming__oop_and_inheritance/virtual_functions.md

 ## virtual Functions

-There is still a problem.
+A virtual function or virtual method is a function or method whose behavior can be overridden within an inheriting class by a function with the same signature.
+This concept is an important part of the polymorphism.

 Take the following example:
 ```
  Car c(" VANITY ", 2003) ;
  Vehicle * vPtr = &c;